 We realize that a lot of effort and capital goes into planning an event, especially a large one.
 Moreover, a cancelled event can have significant impacts on your overall revenue.
-Even if you move your event online (which we urge you to do), you may have one of those large events that simply can’t recover from the impacts of a cancellation or disruption.
+Even if you move your event online, which many groups are doing, you may have one of those large events that simply can’t recover from the impacts of a cancellation or disruption.

 What kinds of disruptions or unforeseeable issues are we talking about?

 - Weather related cancellation (blizzard, hurricane)